hanaaden/python-begginer/taskList/ReadMe.md

 ## 3: Research and write a Python script that prints the current date and time using a built-in module
+we first use a module that we import - import datetime the code is in te date.py

 ## 4: Imagine you are renaming thousands of photo files.
 Write pseudocode for how Python could help automate this.